LukaszKomarTC/TC-Booking-Flow_NEXT/CONTRIBUTING.md

 ## 2) File Delivery Rules (How changes are returned)

-When providing changes (human or AI), follow exactly:
+**CRITICAL:**
+This repository root IS the plugin root.
+All deliveries must preserve repo-relative paths exactly.

+GitHub UI uploads must never alter folder structure or introduce nested roots.

+---

 ### A) If only ONE file changed
 - Provide **only the full file** (copy/paste ready).
+- No diffs, no snippets.

+---

-### B) If the changed file is >1500 lines
+### B) If ONE file changed and is >1500 lines
-- Provide a **zip** containing the file (and only what is needed).
+- Provide a **zip containing ONLY that file**

-### C) Provide the whole plugin zip ONLY if
+- The file MUST be placed inside the zip at its **repo-relative path**

+Example (correct):
+includes/Plugin.php

+yaml
+Copy code

+---

+### C) If TWO OR MORE files changed → **CHANGESET ZIP (REQUIRED)**

-- More than one file changed, OR
+When more than one file is modified:

+- Provide a **CHANGESET ZIP**
+- The zip MUST contain:
+  - **Only the changed and/or new files**
+  - **Exact repo-relative paths**
+- The zip MUST NOT:
-- The requester explicitly asks for the whole plugin zip
+  - Include the entire plugin unless explicitly requested
+  - Include an extra top-level folder (e.g. `tc-booking-flow-next/`)

+✅ Correct zip structure:
+tc-booking-flow-next.php
+includes/Plugin.php
+includes/Domain/EventMeta.php

+python
+Copy code

+❌ Forbidden zip structure:
+tc-booking-flow-next/
+└── tc-booking-flow-next.php

+yaml
+Copy code

+Uploading a forbidden structure risks creating nested plugin roots and is not acceptable.

+---

+### D) Full plugin / repo zip
+Provide a full plugin or repo zip **ONLY IF**:
+- Explicitly requested by the human, OR
+- A large refactor makes a changeset impractical

+---

+### E) REQUIRED MANIFEST for any zip delivery

+Every zip (single-file or changeset) MUST include a file named:

+__MANIFEST.txt

+css
+Copy code

+With the following content:

+Repo: TC-Booking-Flow_NEXT
+Base branch: main
+Pulled from: latest.zip (staging)

+Version before → after:
+0.3.17-alpha → 0.3.18-alpha

+Modified:

+tc-booking-flow-next.php

+includes/Plugin.php

+Added: none
+Deleted: none

+yaml
+Copy code

+This manifest is used for merge sanity checks and PR validation.

+---

-### D) No partial snippets
+### F) No partial snippets (unchanged rule)
-- Unless explicitly requested, never provide “diff-only” output for PHP/JS files.
+- Unless explicitly requested, never provide diffs or snippets.
-- The default is “full file replacement”.
+- Default remains **full-file replacement**.

 ---